tomassedovic/quicksilver-roguelike/README.md

 [vector]: https://docs.rs/quicksilver/0.3.5/quicksilver/geom/struct.Vector.html

-> You might still want to write your own. `Vector` uses `f32` and if
+> You might still want to write your position, size, etc. types.
-> you overload its meaning (e.g. using it pixel as well as map tile
+> `Vector` uses `f32` and if you overload its meaning (e.g. using it
-> coordinates), there's nothing stopping you from mixing them up.
+> for pixel as well as map tile coordinates), you can end up mixing
+> them by accident.

 A proper roguelike would use a procedural / random generation to build the map.
 We're just going to create an empty rectangle with `#` as the